 What NOT to Buy a Teacher for Christmas

 In my husband’s favorite Christmas movie, “A Christmas Story”, every student gives their teacher the same gift – an apple – for Christmas.
-Except for Ralphie, of course, who brings an entire fruit basket.
+Except for Ralphie, of course, who brings an entire fruit basket

 Teachers, especially elementary school teachers, get inundated with similar gifts during the holidays.
 Same thing for middle and high school teachers, just on a smaller scale.
 Some of those gifts I loved and some, well, not so much.

 Listen, I realize that receiving a gift is a luxury and I always appreciated the intent.
-And I am well aware that the holiday season can feel like one just shopping list.
+And I am well aware that the holiday season can feel like just one giant shopping list.
 What do you get your hair stylist, mailman, and your kids’ teachers?
 Let me help you out with that last one!

 This post contains affiliate links.
 If you click on the link and buy an item, I earn a small commission.
 This doesn’t cost you a penny.
 As always, I only recommend products or services I use and love.
 Thanks for your support!